judka-uriel/uriel-book/uriel_en.md

 [Slashdot](https://developers.slashdot.org/story/09/07/30/1854243/emacs-hits-version-23).
 -->

 To make it clear what I have been doing every day for dozens of years, I must clarify the essence of my work.
-I participate in developing a well-known program that many people have been using daily without interruption since the 1980s (for example, I have been using it since 1989).
+I participate in developing a well-known program that many people have been using daily since the 1980s (for example, I have been using it since 1989).
 There is no other program so long-lived and still relevant that comprehensively satisfies the diverse needs of users.
 Moreover, it allows doing so in the most efficient and optimal manner, enabling the achievement of perfection in human-computer interaction.